orome/crypto-enigma-py/doc/source/machine.rst

 state is entirely responsible for determining the :ref:`mappings used by the machine <config_state_mappings>` to encode messages.

+Thes aspects of state can be used to costruct a varity of :ref:`representations  <config_state_strings>` of the configuration of an Enigma machine.

 .. _config_state_visible:

 Visible state